Winners announced for Transport for London’s annual gardening competition

 Other categories and winners include:

-Cultivated Station Garden – Acton Town station, where a disused platform has been transformed into a riot of colour by growing plants in recycled containers.
+Cultivated Station Garden – Town station, where a disused platform has been transformed into a riot of colour by growing plants in recycled containers.

 Environment – Northfields Train Crew Accommodation (TCA), where the garden focusses on sustainability, with water butts to collect rainwater and compost bins.

-Best Newcomer – Service Control Centre, where in just a few months a group of staff transformed a disused area to create multiple planters and a gathering area for colleagues.
+Best Newcomer – Hammersmith Service Control Centre, where in just a few months a group of staff transformed a disused area to create multiple planters and a gathering area for colleagues.

 Cultivated Depot Garden – Upminster TCA, where the station garden features a range of colourful plants and a fig tree, and displays memorial plaques for former staff who have passed away.